02 Apr 2023 10 Things to Know About Credit Scores

 One of the most important things that you need to know about your credit report – and the impact of its elements on your credit score – is that nothing is forever.
 Even a bankruptcy will eventually get wiped away if you have established credit since then and have been able to pay your bills on time.

-Finally, if you are applying for a loan and are concerned that your credit score is going to affect your ability to get approved, keep in mind that it is just one of many factors that your potential creditor will take into consideration before making their decision.
+Finally, if you are applying for a loan soon and are concerned that your credit score is going to affect your ability to get approved, keep in mind that it is just one of many factors that your potential creditor will take into consideration before making their decision.
 If you are turned down for a loan by a big corporate lender like a major credit card, you may do better by approaching a smaller, alternative lender where you can sit down face-to-face with the person responsible for making the lending decision and explain why you are deserving of the loan.